 (Tier 1) Saddleback High School promotes a culture of rigor while providing positive behavior and support.
-Staff will use new platforms to design and deliver lessons.
-Teachers will continue to implement and receive as-needed training in Learning Management Systems such as Canvas and Google Classroom, as well as platforms such as YouTube, EdPuzzle, Nearpod, Screencastify, Flipgrid, NoRedInk, Google Forms, CK-12, LabExchange, Kahoots, opensource EdX, Prezi-type, paper.co,
+Staff uses platforms to design and deliver lessons.
+Teachers continue to implement and receive as-needed training in Learning Management Systems such as Canvas and Google Classroom, as well as platforms such as YouTube, EdPuzzle, Nearpod, Screencastify, Flipgrid, Google Forms, Kahoots, IBtheoryofknowledge.net, AVIDweekly, Avid.org, Kuta Software, Delta Math, Grammarly, Quizizz, Padlet, Flipgrid,

-IBtheoryofknowledge.net, AVIDweekly, Avid.org, Kuta Worksheets, Kuta software, Desmos, Quizizz, Gimkit, Flipgrid, Peardeck, Read Theory, Conjuguemos, Bookwidgets, EdPixto, Blookit, Remind, AP Classroom, Wakelet, Jamboard, and Quizlet, to create and deliver fun and engaging lessons.
+Peardeck, Read Theory, Conjuguemos, Bookwidgets, EdPixto, Blookit, Remind 101, AP Classroom, and Quizlet, to create and deliver interactive, engaging, and collaborative lessons.
 Digital media allows for immediate student-teacher communication, while also creating a safe, digital environment where students are supported and engaged.
 District-purchased educational platforms provide supplementary instructional components and at-home components that include video, virtual labs and simulations, and articles to enrich and enhance the core program.
 Teachers will connect students to real-world issues and community problems in a safe classroom environment.
 Online programs are used with student Chromebooks for data collection/labs.
-In addition, all teachers are part of Professional Learning Communities (course-alike and department) and meet regularly to improve instructional strategies based on student data.
+In addition, teachers are encouraged to participate in our Professional Learning Communities (PLCs) focusing on addressing the needs of our English Learners and special education students.
+Our PLC group meets once per month to improve instructional strategies based on student data.
 These strategies will be monitored through administrator walk-throughs and reinforced at staff meetings to ensure schoolwide practices support a culture of rigor, positive behavior, and support.
-Ongoing staff development training to support English Learners, struggling students, and students with special needs in this area will be available through good.
+Ongoing staff development training to support English Learners, struggling students, and students with special needs in this area will be available through Ellevation.

 (Tier 2) Students that are at risk of becoming disengaged in school will be supported through COST and appropriate interventions will be determined.
 Teachers are able to support these students through the use of digital platforms that increase the quality of instruction as it allows for differentiated instruction and keeps students engaged in learning.
-Teachers can audio chat, send a message to assist a student, chat with an individual or group of students, and answer questions quickly, all of which can help assist students who are at-risk of not meeting academic performance standards.
+Teachers can audio chat, send a message to assist a student, chat with an individual or group of students, and answer questions quickly, all of which can help assist students who are at risk of not meeting academic performance standards.
 Educational partners will be invited to get trained on technology-based strategies for helping struggling students.
 Tutors provide additional support and opportunities for at-risk students to work on homework, clarify material that was confusing during class, and build academic skills after school hours.
+Project Kinship Specialist will conduct mediations, check-ins, and restortative circles as needed.

 (Tier 3) Students consistently demonstrating low academic achievement will be put on a Student Success Plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior.
+Behavior Intervention Plans (or BIP) will be written and implemented by teachers to reward and promote positive student behavior.
 Students demonstrating negative behaviors will be supported through parent and student contact by phone by teachers, counselors, and other support staff.
 Families that we are unable to reach by phone or email, are referred to our Outreach Consultant or Project Kinship Specialist to conduct home visits.